PhilipYip1988/python-tutorials/016_random/readme.md

 ## randint

-The ```randint``` is used to return a random integer between a lower bound and upper bound of integers, inclusive of both bounds:
+The ```randint``` is used to return a random integer between a lower bound and upper bound of integers, inclusive of both bounds.
+All of the integers in the range are uniformly distributed, meaning no weighting is carried out in the ditribution:

 ![img_032](./images/img_032.png)